phoenix-games-holding/publishing-platform-team-backend-developer-trial-task/README.md

   }
   ```

-Multiple applications generate command to update the user profile and send them to User Profile API over HTTP.
+Multiple applications generate commands to update the user profile and send them to User Profile API over HTTP.
 One example of such
-applications is a streaming application that listen to the stream of user activity events and sent the command when certain criteria is met.
+applications is a streaming application that listens to the stream of user activity events and sent the command when certain criteria are met.
 For example, for the user property called `numberOfLogins`, the streaming application can listen to `login` events and send an `increment`
-command to User Profile API when such event occurs.
+command to User Profile API when such an event occurs.

 Another example is an ETL application which is run periodically and extracts information from the database to
 populate `averagePlayTimePerWeek` property by sending `replace` commands to User Profile API.